Deiontre10/seo-for-the-win/README.md

 - [Visuals](#visuals)

 ## Description
 Building a fully functional website with the skills I have learned.
+Making links work as intended, using semantic elements instead of non-semantic elements.

-It is a website written in HTML with a CSS Style Sheet that shows the benefits of using Search Engine Optimization, Managing your online reputation and Social media marketing.
+It is a website written in HTML with a CSS Style Sheet that shows the benefits of using Search Engine Optimization, managing your online reputation and social media marketing.

 ## Visuals